putridparrot/Taskify/README.md

 # Mobile

-The mobile application should support Android, iOS (and possibly UWP) and work on phone and tablet type devices.
+The mobile application supports Android, iOS (and possibly UWP) using Xamarin.Forms and aims work on phone and tablet type devices.

 # Windows desktop